YoUDee: Hatching

+Coaching

+The program has been directed by Sharon Harris under the university's Office of Public Relations since about 1999 until summer of 2014 when the University Athletic Department took over the oversight of the mascot program.
+This aligned the Cheer, Dance and Mascot programs under one umbrella of Spirit Program.
+This was under new Spirit Coordinator Rob Ellery who oversaw the programs until summer of 2019 when Ryan Blandford took over.
+Ryan was in charge through summer of 2024 when current Spirit Coordinator and long-time assistant/All-Girl Head Coach Kirby Lynch took over the mantle.

+After transition to Athletics in 2014, Chad Mills moved to the coach position where he served until 2016.
+From 2016 until 2021 there were various coaches, Tony Goldston, Abbie Martino and Kirby Lynch all had a hand in overseeing the team.
+Chad returned in 2021 and led the team through 2023.
+In summer of 2023, Tony Goldston a long-time assistant coach with spirit, took over the Head Coach position.

 Hello, YoUDee!

 Dana Davis made a children's book titled Hello, YoUDee! which was released and published in 2013 by Mascot Books.
 It follows YoUDee around the University of Delaware campus before going to the "stadium for the big game."
 While the licensed book refers to YoUDee with masculine pronouns, YoUDee has been "neither male or female" since 2004.

 Awards and recognition

 On August 16, 2006, YoUDee was inducted into the NCAA Mascot Hall of Fame, at a ceremony in Philadelphia's Love Park.
 This was caused in large part by "YoUDee's fan leadership."

 YoUDee has participated and won the Universal Cheerleader's Association (UCA) National Mascot Championship open division several times: